tmorin/plantuml-libs/distribution/material-4/Action/SendAndArchive.md

 include('material-4/Action/SendAndArchive')

 ' renders the element
-SendAndArchive('SendAndArchive', 'Send And Archive', 'an optional tech label')
+SendAndArchive('SendAndArchive', 'Send And Archive', 'an optional tech label', 'an optional description')
 @enduml
 ```